open-component-model/ocm-spec/doc/introduction/component_versions.md

       value: cb5c1bddd1b5665e1867a7fa1b5fa843a47ee433bbb75d4293888b71def53229
   - name: chart         # -> name of this resource
     version: 0.1.0-dev  # -> version of this resource
-    type: helmChart     # -> type of the resource (here indicating a helm chart)
+    type: helmChart     # -> type of the resource (here indicating a Helm chart)
     relation: local     # -> located in the local registry
     access:             # -> access information how to locate this resource
       imageReference: ghcr.io/jensh007/ctf/github.com/open-component-model/ocmechoserver/echoserver:0.1.0